DevMountain/GitHub-Standard/README.md

 Repeat the format of step 1.

+## Black Diamond

+Include a couple challenges to push the project farther.
+This can just be a bulleted list of objectives to hit.
+You do not have to supply a solution or any instructions for this area.

+* Modify the project to do Y.
+* Add local storage to the project.
+* Build a back end for the front end.

 ## Contributions

 If you see a problem or a typo, please fork, make the necessary changes, and create a pull request so we can review your changes and merge them into the master repo and branch.